Create a Print-Rich Environment with Labels that Promote Literacy

 However, many kids struggle with reading and are often distracted and overwhelmed by the environment.
 Ultimately, an effective label should require minimal cognitive effort in decoding and remembering the text.

-What you need to create labels for a print-rich environment
+Supplies to create labels for a print-rich environment

 If you can write Chinese: